jarovaisanen/DrumOnsetDetectionCNN/README.md

 <!--Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources. -->
 1. Modify
    [main.py](https://github.com/jarovaisanen/DrumOnsetDetectionCNN/blob/main/src/main.py)
-  to suit your needs
+  to suit your needs (Hyperparameters, Paths)
-  * Hyperparameters
-  * Paths
 2. Start data pre-processing and training the CNN by running [main.py](https://github.com/jarovaisanen/DrumOnsetDetectionCNN/blob/main/src/main.py)